-- Green: code points that are part of the LGR, including all members of code point sequences.3 - White: code points that are not PVALID in IDNA 2008 [RFC5892][IDNAREG]. - Pink: code points that are excluded from the Root Zone in a generic fashion (digits, hyphen), or by being excluded from the Maximal Starting Repertoire [MSR-4]. - Lavender: code points not included in the LGR as result of decisions by the Generation Panels during the development of the LGR.
+- Green: code points that are part of the LGR, including all members of code point sequences. - Pink: code points that are not PVALID in IDNA 2008 [RFC5892][IDNAREG]. - White: code points that are excluded from the Root Zone in a generic fashion (digits, hyphen), or by being excluded from the Maximal Starting Repertoire [MSR-4].